Roughly four years ago, I made a huge decision.

 Shortly after moving into my new apartment 27 stories up in downtown Toronto, I thought it was a good time to adopt a new puppy, Daisy, a yellow lab.

 If you haven’t seen her on one of my Instagram stories or YouTube videos, you can click here to see her Instagram page – and no, I don’t run the account…it would have way more followers if I did 😉

-Now, despite the fact that she’s only a six month old puppy, I’ve discovered that Daisy has an immense amount of wisdom to share.
+Now, despite the fact that she’s a young labrador retriever, I’ve discovered that Daisy has an immense amount of wisdom & life lessons to share.

 Like my first pup, Bally the Dog, Daisy has been one of my greatest mentors (not to mention my favorite meditation buddy).

-And today, I’m going to share the five most powerful lessons I’ve learned from my fluffy little princess that will help you become healthier, wealthier, and wiser in 2019.
+And today, I’m going to share the five most powerful life lessons I’ve learned from my fluffy little princess that will help you become healthier, wealthier, and wiser in 2023 and beyond.

 1. You Must Know What You Want and Build Your Purpose